petermuenstermann/Blupp/README.md

 ## Wifi setup
 The wifi Setup is mainly taken from the _ESPWifiMulti_ examples for the Wemos module.
-The connection status is coded over the color of the BiOrb Lamp.
+The connection status is coded over the color of the BiOrb Lamp:
+During initialization and the search for an access-point the leds are blinking orange.
+If a connection is established, the color switches to green, otherwise red light appears.

 ## getting the network time
 The code is taken from the _NTP-TZ-DST_ example program.

 If the network time is received, the program iterates thru all the "lamp events" until the present daytime.
+This in not very elegant and the fish risk to get an epileptic attack due to the stroboskope like flashing.
+The more elegant way would be to show the last patterns, only.

 ## web server with remote control
 I found the very wonderful demo _FSBrowser_ based on the _ESP8266WebServer_ library